Different Forms of Negligence

 Common Claims Made Against Escrow Agents

 Before dealing with an escrow agent, you enter into a specific contract agreement outlining their duties and services.
 This contract can be broken in a number of ways, and unless you can prove that your escrow agent was to blame for any problems with your insurance claim, you may not be able to hold your insurer fully accountable for your losses.
-At Brasher Law Firm, PLLC, our Texas bad faith insurance lawyers know what it takes to prove that an escrow agent was in the wrong.
+At Brasher Law Firm, PLLC, our Texas and Louisiana bad faith insurance lawyers know what it takes to prove that an escrow agent was in the wrong.

 The following are the most common claims that are made against them: